Sir Gabriel Goldney, 1st Baronet: Career

 Goldney became a landowner, financier and banker.
 In 1854 he bought Sheldon Manor and in 1856, land in Hilmarton.
-His investments extended outside Wiltshire to Camberley in Surrey, as in 1860 he advanced money to develop a silk farm at Heatherside; however, the venture failed, Goldney foreclosed on his investment and took possession of the land, part of which later became Prior Park, Camberley, the residence of his two elder sons.
+His investments extended outside Wiltshire to Camberley in Surrey, as in 1860 he advanced money to develop a silk farm at Heatherside; when the venture failed, Goldney foreclosed on his investment and took possession of the land, part of which later became Prior Park, Camberley, the residence of his two elder sons.

 In 1863 he bought land at Bradenstoke Abbey from Frederick Methuen, 2nd Baron Methuen, and the following year, bought Stanley Abbey from John Bayntun Starkey.
 By 1888 he also owned land at Monks Park, Corsham, which he leased for quarrying.

-He was first elected to parliament as Conservative Member of Parliament for Chippenham, Wiltshire, England on 11 July 1865 and made his maiden speech on 20 April 1866.
+He was first elected as Conservative Member of Parliament for Chippenham on 11 July 1865 and made his maiden speech on 20 April 1866.
 By this time, he was a Director of the North Wilts Bank.
-In this capacity, he was persuaded by railway engineer Roland Brotherhood to relax the bank's conditions on his overdraft in return for help in getting Goldney re-elected in the forthcoming election; Goldney, having been re-elected, then advised the bank that the conditions could be relaxed.
+In this capacity, he was persuaded by railway engineer Rowland Brotherhood to relax the bank's conditions on his overdraft in return for help in getting Goldney re-elected in the forthcoming election; Goldney, having been re-elected, then advised the bank that the conditions could be relaxed.
 However, shortly after this, in 1869, the bank changed its mind, and Brotherhood's enterprise failed; Brotherhood blamed Goldney for this.
 Goldney was appointed a Deputy Lieutenant of Wiltshire on 22 February 1869.

 The position of Bailiff of Chippenham passed down to Goldney; he was also a Freemason, holding the office of Grand Warden of England.
 He was created Baronet Goldney of Beechfield in the parish of Corsham, and Bradenstoke Abbey in the parish of Lyneham on 30 April 1880.

 He died at Eaton Place, Belgravia, London on 8 May 1900, and the baronetcy passed to his first son, Gabriel Prior Goldney.